TMJ Treatment – Toledo, OH

 Can TMJ Be Cured Permanently?

-TMJ therapy can be covered by your medical or dental insurance, depending on the cause and treatment needed.
+TMJ treatment can be covered by your medical or dental insurance, depending on the cause and treatment needed.
 If you require surgical intervention, your medical coverage may pick up some or all of the expenses.
 If you’re referred to a dentist in Toledo, your dental insurance will probably be used.
 Our office will work on your behalf with your insurance to maximize your coverage to keep TMJ treatment within your budget.

 Is TMJ Treatment Expensive?

 You can’t put a price on the benefits of stopping your jaw pain.
-There’s no flat fee for TMJ therapy because there isn’t a cookie-cutter treatment plan.
+There’s no flat fee for TMJ treatment because there isn’t a cookie-cutter treatment plan.
 Many factors will affect the amount you will pay.
 After examining your mouth and creating a personalized strategy to improve your jaw function, we will provide you with an estimate and explain the fees.
 Our office offers various financial solutions to keep treatment affordable, like monthly payments using a third-party financing company.

-Can TMJ Be Treated without Surgery?
+Can TMJ Disorder Be Treated without Surgery?

 Dentists and healthcare professionals always strive for a conservative approach when treating TMJ disorders.
-While surgery can improve the condition, it’s reserved for patients with severe cases of TMD.
+While surgery can improve the condition, it’s reserved for patients with severe cases of TMJ disorder.
 It may be recommended for patients who haven’t had success using other methods.
 Our office offers many noninvasive solutions to improve jaw function and stop recurring symptoms, like oral appliances.